Welcome to Springwood High School!

 As we are unable to host you on an Induction day this year, we have put together a couple of videos that we hope will help you feel more at ease about your child and you joining us in September.

-The first short video is from Mr Johnson, Executive Headteacher, Springwood High School.
+Mr Johnson, Executive Headteacher, Springwood High School.

-The second is a presentation for the parents of those joining us in September.
+Mr Bliss presentation for the parents of those joining us in September.

 We hope that you found these presentations helpful and we all looking forward to meeting you in person very soon.